kawa-kokosowa/staticfuzz/README.md

         return SlashCommandResponse(True, sum(args))
 ```

-The above saves the sum of arguments to the database.
-The first arg of
+Above will create a memory which text is the sum of the arguments, e.g.,
-`SlashCommandResponse` is a `bool`: if `True`, the result is saved to
+`/sum 1 2 3` would create a memory with the text `6`.
+If the user enters
-the database, otherwise it's sent to the visitor as a response.
-If any
+something like `/sum 1 a 3` an HTTP error 400 is sent.

-of the supplied arguments aren't a number, response is HTTP error 400.
+The first argument of `SlashCommandResponse` is a `bool`, if `True` it will
-If you supply `/sum 1 2 3` it will write `6` to the database.
-If you
+create a memory with the second argument, otherwise, the second arugment is
-input `/sum a b c` a 400 will be served.
+sent as a response.

 `callback()` does not need to take any arguments at all.
 It can take any
 number of arguments, something like `def callback(only_one):` works!